yulu-dada/Norm_NoisyFiltering/README.md

 The following setting is very important to ensure the stability of our proposed metric!!!
 ```--encoder-normalize-before --decoder-normalize-before```

-The setting of hyperparameter k is in `mycriterion.py`

 ## Step 3: Inference
 ```python